xmtp/xmtp-react-native/README.md

 You can also listen for new conversations being started in real-time.
 This will allow applications to display incoming messages from new contacts.

 > **Warning**
 > This stream will continue infinitely.
-To end the stream you can call `cancelStream()`.
+To end the stream you can call the method returned by `conversations.stream()`.

 ```tsx
 const stream = await xmtp.conversations.stream()